Last Updated on August 17, 2022 by user

 Keep morale high

 Company culture isn’t just about the bean bag chairs, foosball table and brightly coloured designs—it’s about how you treat and value your employees, too.
 Build a culture that recognizes their effort and rewards them for time spent.
-After gruelling quarters and a string of late nights, arrange a team outing, or stress relief day.
+After grueling quarters and a string of late nights, arrange a team outing, or stress relief day.
 Employees will appreciate you taking time out of their working schedule to celebrate with them.

 3 HR Headaches That You Can No Longer Afford To Ignore